 Dublin Spring is located on the west side of the Scioto River, under the Route 161 (Bridge Street) bridge.
 From Route 161, head south on High Street (Dublin Road) and park along the street or in one of the public parking lots.
 Walk east on Spring Hill toward the Scioto River.
 Turn left, or north, on South Riverview (there is NO PUBLIC PARKING on South Riverview).
 The park is accessible at the north end of South Riverview via a wooden stairway.

 N 40° 5.9896′

 W 83° 6.7287′

 Fly Away Home Riverbox was created by artist Clare Murry Adams in 2009.

 There is NO PUBLIC PARKING on South Riverview.

-- Turn right (downstream) at the bottom of the stairs.
+Turn left at the bottom of the stairs.

 Artist and Credits:

 Clare Murray Adams lives in Southington, Ohio.
 She specializes in encaustic art and incorporates found objects into her work.
 She began developing her artwork as a fiber artist, and is inspired by history and the seasons.
 Murray Adams is Associate Professor of Art of the Visual Art Department at Malone College in Canton, Ohio.

 Fly Away Home Riverbox was inspired by the avian life sustained around the Scioto River, and the connection between the water of the river and the water of the spring.
 Adorned with bird images and nest structures, the Riverbox was made from found objects.
 The artist recognizes that these objects may no longer be useful, yet have a history.
 Through her artwork, she now gives them new life, new history and a new soul.